Paul Vasquez Dead, The Man Behind Famous ‘Double Rainbow’ Video Dies At Age 57

-Paul Vasquez — a resident of Mariposa, California, who reached viral stardom with his 2010 video of a double rainbow filmed near Yosemite National Park — has died at 57, The Modesto Bee reports.
+Paul Vasquez — a resident of Mariposa, California, who reached viral stardom with his 2010 video of a double rainbow filmed near Yosemite National Park — has died at age 57, The Modesto Bee reports.

 The cause of death has yet to be determined.
-A Facebook profile ostensibly belonging to Vasquez had recently shared a message about feeling unwell and receiving a COVID-19 test, though the message also declared doubt as to his illness stemming from the coronavirus.
-No information has been unearthed as yet regarding whether or not Vasquez tested positive for the virus.
+A Facebook profile ostensibly belonging to Vasquez had recently shared a message about feeling unwell and receiving a COVID-19 test, though the message also indicated doubt as to his illness stemming from the coronavirus.
+No information has been unearthed as yet regarding whether Vasquez tested positive for the virus.

 Vasquez Became A Social Media Star After His ‘Double Rainbow’ Video